LionyxML/auto-dark-emacs/README.md

 Auto-Dark-Emacs
 ---------------

-Wanna emacs to follow your MacOS Dark-mode on/off options?
+Want emacs to follow your MacOS Dark-mode on/off options?

 That's it.
 This program lets Emacs change between 2 user defined (in code) themes to be automatically changed when Dark Mode set on/off on MacOS.